History

 HI-277 Jewish History II

 History of the Jewish people from Medieval period to early Modernity.
-[Applicable to the Global Studies Concentration.]
+Counts for Global/Thematic/Methodological in the History major.

 Every 2-3 years.
 3 Credits

 An introduction to the history of societies and cultures of Africa up to 1800.
 We will consider such topics as Nubian queens in Egypt, the diffusion of Bantu languages, transcontinental trade networks, the spread of Islam and Christianity, the rise of West African empires, and the transatlantic slave trade.
-[Applicable to the Global Studies Concentration.]
+Counts for Africa/Latin America in the History major.

 Alternating and every 2-3 years.
 3 Credits

 An introduction to the history of groups and countries within Africa from 1800 to the early 21st century.
 Like the rest of the world, Africa was also changing rapidly during these centuries.
-Topics include the extraction of wealth, European colonial rule, independence and development during the Cold War, and Africa today.
-[Applicable to the Global Studies Concentration.]
+Topics include the extraction of wealth, European colonial rule, pan-Africanism, independence and development during the Cold War, and Africa today.
+Counts for Africa/Latin America in the History major.

 Alternating and every 2-3 years.
 3 Credits